ACCORDSD2VDEV/CHORDS-QA/README.md

 ## Step 1

-In order to download and install the `chordsTables` package you will need to install the `devtools` an `renv` packages to install the package from github.
+In order to download and install the `chordsTables` package you will need to install the `devtools` and `renv` packages to install the package from github.
 If you don't have those packages (which is likely true for most users), you can use the following code to install it:

 ```{r, eval=FALSE}
 install.packages("devtools")